MetaMorphic-Digital/syrinscape-control/README.md

 ### How to use
 Get your authentication token from Syrinscape, and provide this in the module settings.

-You are currently required to get a CSV of your sounds from Syrinscape at this link: https://syrinscape.com/account/remote-control-links-csv/
-Place the downloaded csv file in the module's `storage/` folder.

-Afterwards, the Syrinscape Browser can be accessed from the Playlist directory on the right.
+The Syrinscape Browser can be accessed from the Playlist directory on the right.
 From here, you can create playlists or play moods/one-shots individually.

+To start using your available sounds from Syrinscape, make sure data is initialized which can be done from the Browser as well.

 Drag a mood or element to the hotbar to create a macro.